Curbing Physician Burnout

 • Scoping the MVP experience alongside voice vendors

-• Creating executive communications about the product's roadmap
+• Executive communications about the product's roadmap

 Outcomes